Makstein/ATPS/README.md

 # ATPS

-Personal practice unity project, a third person action shoot game, based on unity official fps template project, change the official project's control system to Cinemachine Caera & Input System third person system, add an third person player model, use Animator Controller to add some animation, the project include Enemy state machine, Nav Agent, Gun System, Damage & Health System, Enemy health dispaly and a simple gameflow event system.
+Personal practice unity project, a third person action shoot game, based on unity official fps template project, change the official project's control system to Cinema chine Camera & Input System third person system, add an third person player model, use Animator Controller to add some animation, the project include Enemy state machine, Nav Agent, Gun System, Damage & Health System, Enemy health display and a simple game flow event system.

 Very WIP, and I use plastic for version control, GitHub just for demonstrating, so may not update frequently.

-## About xlua and hotfix
+## About xLua and hotfix

-Hit "Generate Gameobject" button will generate a cube in scene, if you hit "HotReload" button and then hit "Generate Gameobject" button again, it will generate a sphere in scene. if you want to test it, you must have a local or remote hosting having the hotfix assetbundle, and change the resource path in xLuaHotLoad.cs according to its url.
+Hit "Generate Gameobject" button will generate a cube in scene, if you hit "HotReload" button and then hit "Generate Gameobject" button again, it will generate a sphere in scene. if you want to test it, you must have a local or remote hosting having the hotfix assetbundle, and change the resource path in xLuaHotLoad.cs according to its URL.

 ## Todo List

-- [x] Fix the werid delay when shooting
+- [x] Fix the weird delay when shooting
 - [x] Improve player model animation
 - [x] Add some lua for practice
 - [x] Improve weapon vertical control